fpadula/Palette-Fck/README.md

-Palette-Fuck
+Palette-Fuck (GameMaker port)
 ============

-Flash based palette generation app for quickly producing high quality palette files.
+GameMaker port for the Palette-Fuck tool.
+Palette-Fuck is a Flash based palette generation app for quickly producing high quality palette files